Plasmalogens

 In the brain, plasmalogens rich in oleic acid contribute directly to the myelin sheath, the insulating layer that surrounds nerve fibers.
 This structure ensures fast, reliable signal transmission and maintains the stability of neural connections.

-How do Plasmalogens Become Depleted?
+How Do Plasmalogens Become Depleted?

 Key Mechanisms of Depletion